angry-tony/A-collection-of-OSS-tools/README.md

 ## SSL Tools

 > SSL, TLS, CAs, and similar tools for interacting with HTTPS and SSL certificates

-[See also](#web-and-http-tools) Web and HTTP Tools

-[See also](#web-and-http-performance-analysis-and-load-generation-tools) Web and HTTP Performance Analysis and Load Generation Tools

 * [BadSSL.com](https://badssl.com/) - Test clients against bad SSL configs -- `in-browser`
 * [BoringSSL](https://boringssl.googlesource.com/boringssl/) - Google's fork of OpenSSL, does not guarantee API and ABI compatibility -- `C`